 There are 19 solutions for key issue 2 are documented in TR 23.700-30, v0.2.0.
 It is observed the following two DO-A related features are widely proposed in the TR solutions:

 DO-A capable Device registration

 DO-A data transfer

-The pCR focused on the above-mentioned two aspects, and proposed interim conclusions.
+The pCR focused on the aspect of DO-A capable Device registration, and proposed interim conclusions based on the following papers submitted to SA2#172.